exercism/r/concepts/conditionals/about.md

 In this case, ensure both branches result in the same type of data: numeric, character, logical, etc.
 This will be covered in the [`vector-functions`][concept-vector-functions] concept.

+The two results (`"big", "small"` in the above example) should be single values.
+Unfortunately, giving a longer vector here will probably cause R to do something confusing and unexpected, without giving a warning message.

 ## The [`if_else`][ref-if_else] function

 ### Background